 Example Two: Mrs H was deceived by her husband who borrowed funds against their home and the bank attempted to enforce against the wife for the secured debts on their home because of the husband’s business debts.
 Mrs H was introduced to a solicitor by CAB but he had proved to be ‘unable’ to protect her position and his competence was questionable.
 IBAS investigation of Mrs H’s position led us to conclude that her case was much stronger than her solicitor had attempted to put forward and her solicitor appeared to be accepting the bank’s position much too easily.
 Our conclusion was that she required much better representation and we offered our assistance.
 The case was eventually heard in the Supreme Court and Mrs H then won her case on appeal.

-Conclusion: IBAS knowledge, input and advice was instrumental in the case reaching a successful conclusion in the High Court.
+Conclusion: IBAS knowledge, input and guidance was instrumental in this case eventually reaching a successful conclusion in the Appeal Court.

-If you have a business banking case and are being threatened by the bank’s ‘recovery team’ with a legal claim at Court based on their banking claim or demand or by Receivers or LPA Receivers an IBAS investigation will substantially improve your chances of obtaining the best possible result for both you and your business.
+If you have a business banking case and are being threatened by the bank’s ‘recovery team’ with a legal claim based on the bank's claim or demand or by Receivers or LPA Receivers an IBAS investigation will substantially improve your chances of obtaining the best possible result for both you and your business.

-Changes to regulation and bank regulators - voluntary codes of conduct - Bank of England - FSA - FCA - we have been around for all of those regulatory changes and have recorded the changes as they occurred for our records and our use in business banking case work.
+Changes to regulation and bank regulators - voluntary codes of conduct - Bank of England - FSA - FCA - IBAS have been around for all of those regulatory changes and we have recorded the changes as they occurred for our own records and IBAS use in business banking case work.
 In some cases that specific knowledge has been the vital cog in the wheel of resolution.

-ILA Confirmation Certificates also provide banks with additional assistance.
-Banks and other lenders rely heavily on a solicitor providing them with their signed confirmation that they have provided independent legal advice to the bank or lender’s customer - which if correct then prevents the customer saying they relied upon bank advice or misrepresentations prior to signing documents.
-But, even then in our investigation those documents may not be what they first appear, as a bank or lender is required to provide truthful information for ILA to be properly obtained and that has not always been the case and careful investigation may find the ILA Certificate as unreliable.
+ILA (independent legal advice) Confirmation Certificates - provide banks with additional assistance.
+Banks and other lenders rely heavily on a solicitor providing them with their signed confirmation that they have provided independent legal advice to the bank's customer - which if correct then prevents the customer saying later that they relied upon bank advice or misrepresentations prior to signing documents.
+But, in our investigation those specific documents may not be what they first appear - as banks are required to provide truthful information for ILA to be properly obtained - IBAS has found that careful investigation can find an ILA Certificate to be unreliable.

-Waiver of ILA - bank customers signing a waiver of ILA provides the bank with confirmation that the customer has been offered ILA but has then refused (by the customer signing the waiver).
+Waiver of ILA (independent legal advice) - bank customers signing a waiver of ILA provides the bank with confirmation that the customer has been offered ILA but has refused ILA (by the customer signing the waiver).
 Banks and lenders use the signed ILA waiver document as evidence of their security position and in order to eliminate many of the ‘misrepresentations’ claimed by bank customers.
-Again, the ‘waiver’ may not be what it seems although the bank will always claim it is correct.
-IBAS investigations have provided evidence to discount dubious ILA waivers which has been to the customer’s benefit.
+Again, the ‘waiver’ may not be what it seems - IBAS investigations have provided evidence to discount dubious ILA waivers.